strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ```

 :::caution
-It is an internal documentation.
+It is internal documentation.
 There might be breaking changes.
 :::

-3. The component is using the settings we created in one of the previous section.
-In fact, the function `fetchSettings` will execute an API call to the route we created in one of the previous section.
+3. The component is using the settings we created in one of the previous sections.
+In fact, the function `fetchSettings` will execute an API call to the route we created in one of the previous sections.

 ```js
 const fetchSettings = async () => {